Gettin Lucky Sportfishing

 What to Expect on the Water

-"Had a great time.
+"Capt Scott put on the fish despite the weather and rain.
+Thanks for a memorable trip." - Sean "Had a great time.
 Scott was really helpful.
 Would definitely charter his boat again." - Nels

 Species You'll Want to Hook